IHE/ITI.SeR/SeR.md

 <!-- Dmytro: The paragraph is moved to section 39.4.2.1. -->

 This profile requires the identification of the entity that queries clinical data.
-Authorization Decisions are granted to a specific entity and can be used only by that entity to get access to document entries.
+Authorization Decisions are granted to a specific entity and can be used only by that entity to get access to the clinical data.

 Grouping with XUA Actors shall be supported.
 Other approaches for entity identification may be defined by local domain policies.